 Hop On Hop Off Buses

-If you already have tickets for a hop on hop off bus you can easily use them to get to the Golden Gate Bridge.
+If you already have tickets for a hop-on-hop-off bus you can easily use them to get to the Golden Gate Bridge.
 Both Big Bus Tours and City-Sightseeing stop in front of the Golden Gate Bridge and can drive you to the other side of the bridge.

 If you want to bike across the Golden Gate Bridge, you will have to keep the following in mind.
 You have access to the East and West sidewalk of the bridge depending on the season.
-Make sure to check the schedule on the website before you head to the Golden Gate bridge.
+Make sure to check the schedule on the Golden Gate website before you head to the Golden Gate bridge.